flipstaq/flipstaq/docs/user-service/README.md

 ## Overview

 The User Service is a NestJS-based microservice responsible for user management operations within the eCommerce platform.
-It provides admin-only endpoints for managing user accounts, including querying, updating, and soft deletion of users.
+It provides both admin endpoints for managing user accounts and public endpoints for user discovery in messaging.

 ## Purpose

 - **User Management**: CRUD operations for user accounts
 - **Admin Operations**: Restricted access for administrative tasks
+- **Public User Search**: Allow users to find others for messaging
 - **Role-Based Access**: Enforces role-based permissions
 - **Soft Deletion**: Maintains data integrity with soft delete functionality